The Best Way to Unclog A Toilet When Nothing Works

 Conclusion

 And that is how to unclog a toilet when nothing works.
-It is a long process but in most cases it works.
-The best thing is that you don’t even need to call in a plumber.
+It is a long process, but in most cases it works.
+The best thing is that you don’t need to call in a plumber.
 Such a repair could set you back more than 200 dollars.
 Even plumbers don’t enjoy unclogging toilets with poop and paper in them.